-With many origin stories, Rocky Road ice cream in the United States allegedly got its name from the 1929 stock market crash!
-In 1906, William Dreyer came to the U.S. from Germany and eventually moved to California to learn the art of making ice cream.
-In 1921, he opened an ice cream shop in Visalia, California and by 1929, had teamed up with Joseph Edy, a candy maker, to start a combined company in Oakland, California.
+Candy or ice cream, Rocky Road is a retro favourite!
+With many different origin stories, Rocky Road ice cream's popularity in the United States allegedly gets its name from the 1929 stock market crash!
+In 1906, William Dreyer emigrated to the U.S. from Germany and ended up in California to learn the art of making ice cream.
+Opening up his first ice cream shop in Visalia, California, he eventually partnered with Joseph Edy, a candy maker, to start a combined company in Oakland, California.
 Dreyer reportedly used his wife’s sewing scissors to cut up pieces of marshmallow and walnuts, then added them to chocolate ice cream.
-Eventually replacing the walnuts with almonds, they dubbed the new flavour "Rocky Road" alluding to the October 1929 stock market crash’s tumultuous effect on the economy!
-Two scoops!
+Although the walnuts were eventually replaced by almonds, this new flavour combination was dubbed "Rocky Road" alluding to the October 1929 stock market crash’s tumultuous effect on the economy!
+Two scoops! 🍨🍨

 The Rocky Road Reel